 I know it sounds easy, but I know how frustrating it can be when you first start doing it.
 I will tell you that it will become quite easy after you have done it a couple of times.

 The first thing I would suggest you do to make it easier is to install some RV Level Indicators on the outside of your trailer, so you can use them to get the trailer level rather than having to go in and out of the trailer to check the level.

 Depending on how level your campsite is, you may have to pull the trailer up on some Leveling Blocks to get the sides of the trailer level.
 By adding or removing blocks, you should be able to get it Level.
 If your trailer has any slideouts, they should remain closed until the trailer is fully level and stabilized.

 Now that you have got it level as possible use Tire Chocks (pictured above) to chock the trailer wheels.

-If your Tongue Jack and stabilizer Jacks have to travel a long ways down it can stress them or damage them.
-To prevent damage you should pile up some RV Jack Pads or pieces of board to decrease the distance that your jacks have to travel.
-It is a good practice to always have at least one jack pad under each jack, so that the jacks do not sink into the ground or cause damage to the surface of the ground they are sitting on.
+If your Tongue Jack and stabilizer Jacks have to travel a long way down, it can stress them or damage them.
+To prevent damage, you should pile up some RV Jack Pads or pieces of board to decrease the distance that your jacks have to travel.
+It is a good practice always to have at least one jack pad under each jack so that the jacks do not sink into the ground or cause damage to the surface of the ground they are sitting on.

 There are some simple leveling systems available that make leveling your trailer a lot easier one of those systems is called the Andersen Camper Leveler (pictured above).
 The video below shows how easy it is to level your trailer with the Andersen Camper Leveler System.